Industry decarbonisation

 Exploring the opportunities of large-scale production of synthetic sustainable aviation fuel

-Vattenfall, SAS and Shell are investigating the production of synthetic sustainable aviation fuel (SAF) on a large scale in Sweden.
-Instead of using virgin fossil material in the production process, the synthetic SAF will be produced from fossil free electricity and recycled carbon dioxide from district heating.
+Vattenfall and Shell have decided to pause their collaboration in the HySkies electrofuel project which focused on investigating the production of synthetic sustainable aviation fuel (SAF) on a large scale in Sweden.
+Instead of using virgin fossil material in the production process, the synthetic SAF would be produced from fossil free electricity and recycled carbon dioxide from district heating.
+The synthetic SAF, also known as electrofuel, would be produced from fossil free electricity and recovered carbon dioxide.

 The reduction potential of aviation electrofuel